lijun2005/ICCV25-HLFormer/README.md

 - pip install -r requirements.txt

 ### 2.2 Download the  feature datasets and organize them properly
-All features of TVR, ActivityNet Captions and Charades-STA are kindly provided by the authors of [MS-SL].
+All features of TVR, ActivityNet Captions and Charades-STA are kindly provided by the authors of [ms-sl](https://github.com/HuiGuanLab/ms-sl).

 **!!!
 Please note that we did not use any features derived from ViT.**